 The caring and experienced professionals at Westlock Funeral Home & Crematorium Ltd. are here to support you through this difficult time.
 We offer a range of personalized services to suit your family’s wishes and requirements.
 You can count on us to help you plan a personal, lasting tribute to your loved one.
 And we’ll carefully guide you through the many decisions that must be made during this challenging time.

 We are committed to tradition.
 We stand for professionalism, considerate discretion and personal support.
 We respect both the wishes of the deceased and the bereaved and therefore address every concern as individually as possible.

 Paying final respects to the deceased with dignity is just as important to us as offering support to the family and friends they have left behind.
 We will be there by your side in this difficult situation, to console you and give you the space you need to go through the process of grieving.
 We never lose sight of our role as an understanding companion to you during your time of mourning.
 You can turn to us for personal guidance.
 We will listen.

-The Westlock Funeral Home & Crematorium Ltd. was founded in the early 1920s by undertaker F.H.
+The Westlock Funeral Home was founded in the early 1920s by undertaker F.H.
 'Farmer' Steele, who was also mayor of Westlock and a Conservative candidate in the Pembina federal constituency.
 His business was taken over in 1928 by James Hunter and his wife Libby who also operated a hardware store and started the first ambulance service.